ryaneverett33/Website/_posts/2023-03-11-add-dolby-vision.md

 ## Sources

+_NOTE: This guide will not be discussing how to obtain from an online source, but it should be fairly easy to do._

 For this guide, we'll be looking at the movie [Arrival](https://www.amazon.com/Arrival-UHD-Digital-Combo-Blu-ray/dp/B01LTHYE0O/) which was distributed with a HDR10 source but is distributed [online](https://www.vudu.com/content/movies/details/title/826376) with Dolby Vision.
-We can confirm this by looking at the MediaInfo report of our rip:
+We can confirm this by looking at the [MediaInfo](https://mediaarea.net/en/MediaInfo) report of our rip:

 ![Arrival Blu-Ray rip Info](/assets/posts/2023-03-11/img/BluRay-MediaInfo.PNG "Arrival Blu-Ray rip Info")

-As you can see from above, the HDR format is `SMPTE ST 2086, HDR10 compatible` without any Dolby-Vision information.
-Compare the above to our below source which contains Dolby Vision Profile 5 information:
+As you can see from the above, the HDR format is `SMPTE ST 2086, HDR10 compatible` without any Dolby-Vision information.
+Compare the above to our online source below:

 ![Arrival Online Source Info](/assets/posts/2023-03-11/img/Profile5-MediaInfo.PNG "Arrival Online Source Info")

 From the online source, we see the HDR10 format as `Dolby Vision, Version 1.0, dvhe.05.06, BL+RPU` which translates to Dolby Vision Profile 5 for HEVC (`dvhe.05`).
-We can double-confirm this as containing Dolby Vision info by attempting to play with something that doesn't support Dolby Vision:
+We can double-confirm this as containing Dolby Vision info by attempting to play it on something that doesn't support Dolby Vision:

 ![Online Source in VLC](/assets/posts/2023-03-11/img/VLC-Profile5.PNG "Online Source in VLC")

 As you can see from the VLC screenshot, the colors have a purple-ish tint to them.
-If the file had a HDR10 incompability, we would expect a light-blue washed-out tint instead.
+If the file had a HDR10 incompatibility, we would expect a light-blue washed-out tint instead.

-This guide will not be discussing how to obtain an online source, but it should be fairly easy to do.

 ## Extracting and Injecting Dolby Vision

-Once you have your sources gathered, we can actually start extracting the Dolby Vision from our online source.
-In order to do that, we must first extract our video stream from our online source.
+Once you have your sources gathered, we can actually start extracting the Dolby Vision metadata from our online source.
+In order to do that, we must first extract the video stream from our online source.
 In order to do that, we use `ffmpeg`.
 First find the video stream by probing the video:

 ```
 > ffprobe '.\Arrival - Profile 5.mkv'